Are you planning to retire?

-But what about the many couples who don’t have interests in common?
+But what about the couples who don’t have interests in common?
 Planning to retire can turn into a battle ground.
 They can have happily co-existed for years, respectful of the other person’s interests but not remotely keen to be involved.
 Time and money are the two problems here.
 If someone is passionate about a hobby they are likely to view the time and money spent on that hobby to be perfectly justifiable.
 Their partner, who doesn’t share the passion, can easily resent both the time and money.
 That’s a BIG conversation!

 How will you spend your time during retirement?
 Think about the big picture.
 Your goals.
 The better you plan the better the outcome, so start your retirement game plan now!
 We created “Create a Future You’ll Love” our comprehensive Retirement Planning Guide to help our readers decide and plan the retirement lifestyle of their dreams and also plan how to achieve it.
 Download it now!